 Psalm 110 in Context

-Psalm 110 starts with a conversation between God the Father and His Messiah - with the Father telling the Messiah to sit at His right hand until He makes the enemies of the Messiah a footstool for His feet.
+Psalm 110 starts with a conversation between God the Father and His Messiah.
+The Father tells the Messiah to sit at His right hand until He makes the enemies of the Messiah a footstool for His feet.
 The psalm ends with a picture of the victorious Messiah lifting up His head and seeing peace in the land after taking a drink from the brook.

 In between the first and last passage is a description of the Messiah's people submitting freely to His reign.
-We also see the striking contrast of the carnage wrought upon the enemies of the Messiah who persist in their rebellion against Him.
-He fills the nations with their corpses (Ps.
-110:5-6).
+We also see the striking contrast of the carnage wrought upon the enemies of the Messiah.
+Those who persist in their rebellion against Him.
+He fills the nations with their corpses (Psalm 110:5-6).

-This passage paints a vivid picture of both a conquering warrior king and a peaceful prince.
+This passage paints a vivid picture.
+Of a conquering warrior king and a peaceful prince.
 However, the Prince reigns in peace after the destruction of His enemies.

 How Peter Uses His Texts